Chefs Notes

 Okay, it is time for us to talk about how to properly use a wok.
 But first, what is a wok and should you have one?

-What is a wok?
+What Is a Wok?

 A wok is a traditional Chinese cooking pan most commonly with a rounded bottom.
 Today, flat bottom woks are common as well and work best with electric stoves.
 Both of my woks are flat bottomed.
 Woks have high sides that allow food to be tossed and caught easily.
 These high sides are also useful for momentarily removing food items from direct heat while cooking something else.

-Whether you should have a wok or not really depends on how often you would use it?
-If you are the kind of person who doesn’t really like stir-fries, then you probably don’t need or want one.
+Whether you should have a wok or not really depends on how often you would use it.
+If you are the kind of person who doesn't really like stir-fries, then you probably don't need or want one.
 On the flip side of that, if you are the kind of person who would use it once or twice a week, then yes, you should have one.

 Woks are a useful and versatile tool.
 I use mine at least once a week, usually more.
-They also have all kinds of benefits like that they more evenly heat then regular pans.
+They also have all kinds of benefits like that they more evenly heat than regular pans.
 They require less oil.
 And because of the high sides they generally make less of a mess.

 If you think you would use it then yes you should have a wok.
 If you don't then you probably shouldn't.
 It's pretty straightforward.

-Using a wok
+Using a Wok

 Think about it this way.
 When we stir-fry properly there is generally a lot of steam coming off the wok.
 This is moisture that is coming out of our ingredients and evaporating when it hits the hot surface of the wok.
 If the wok isn't hot enough because we didn't heat it properly, or because we overcrowded it, that moisture won't evaporate.
 It will pool in the bottom of the wok.
 This will further cool the wok down, causing more liquid to pool.
 This boils our ingredients and leaves them soggy and gross.